Barabaniuk/IrrigationControl/README.md

 To protect the pump from breakdown, there is a flow sensor in the system - if after some time after turning on the pump, the water flow is insufficient, the system turns off the pump to avoid damage when working without water
 The system is equipped with a leakage sensor - if the sensor detects water, the system will turn off the power to prevent further flooding and a possible short circuit
 The system can be controlled via a web interface from a local network (or global network if subnet has own static IP).
-Supports informing about the current status and events by sending SMS messages through the mobile network:
+Supports informing about the current status and events by sending SMS messages through the mobile network
-* Turn on irrigation
-* Enable humidification
-* Emergency shutdown due to leakage detection

 ## Main functions
 * Automatic control of soil moisture